-LII MITSHARING Keep each camper's belongings separated and in individually labeled storage containers, cubbies or areas.
+LI MITSHARING Keep each camper's belongings separated and in individually labeled storage containers, cubbies or areas.
 Ensure belongings are taken home each day to be cleaned and disinfected.
 Ensure adequate supplies to minimize sharing of high-touch materials (art supplies, equipment, etc.) to the extent practicable or limit use of supplies and equipment to one group of children at a time and clean and disinfect between uses.
 Avoid sharing electronic devices, clothing, toys, books, and other games or learning aids as much as practicable.
-F. .
+F .
 MEASURES THAT COMMUNICATE TO THE PUBLIC Maintain communication systems that allow staff and families to self-report symptoms and receive prompt notifications of exposures and closures, while maintaining confidentiality.
 A copy of this protocol is posted at all public entrances to the facility.
 Signage at the entry notifies customers of occupancy limits.
 Signs are displayed at entrances, waiting areas, and throughout outdoor spaces to remind people of physical distancing and face coverings usage at every opportunity.
-Dedicate staff are used to direct guests at high traffic and bottleneck areas to avoid congregating.
-Signs are posted that instruct visitors that they should stay home if sick with respiratory symptoms.
+Dedicate staff are used to direct guests at high traffic and bottleneck areas to avoid congregating. symptoms.
 Online outlets of the establishment (website, social media, etc.) provide clear information about store hours, required use of face coverings, limited occupancy, policies in regard to ticketing, admission, preordering, prepayment, pickup and/or delivery and other relevant issues.
 G .
 MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that are critical to the campers have been prioritized.
-Measures are instituted to assure services for campers who have mobility limitations and/or are at high risk in public spaces. ļ Any additional measures not included above should be listed on separate pages, which the business should attach to this document. , You may contact the following person with any questions or comments about this protocol: ( Camp Contact Name: I Phone number: ı Date Last Revised:
+Measures are instituted to assure services for campers who have mobility limitations and/or are at high risk in public spaces.
+Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
+You may contact the following person with any questions or comments about this protocol: Camp Contact Name: Phone number: Date Last Revised: